 By Jaime Mejia P. (Translated by Jessica Schwartzman)

-Some parents ask this question when their children are 1-2 years away from finishing high school: A fortunate issue to have, but one that comes with worries about their choice of university and major, where they will go, and how much it will cost.
+Some parents ask this question when their children are one or two years away from finishing high school.
+It is a fortunate situation to be in, but one that comes with worries about their choice of university and major, where they will go, and how much it will cost.

-The other side of the coin is that, as a child, one must choose wisely about what they will be doing for the rest of their life.
+The other side of the coin is that the child must choose wisely about what they will be doing for the rest of their life.
 Like our grandparents say, there are two things that one shouldn’t get wrong in life: the career you choose and the partner with whom you build a family.
 After all, both choices are defining decisions for the rest of your life.

 I think they’re right about that.